-If you were seriously injured by someone who was speeding, do not hesitate to reach out to us at The Kryder Law Group.
+If you were seriously injured by someone who was speeding, do not hesitate to reach out to us at The Kryder Law Group, LLC.
 Our experienced car accident attorneys are ready to answer questions about your case for free!

 Speeding drivers place other drivers at risk for serious harm and possible death.
 Speed limits are laws that are in place to protect drivers, their passengers, pedestrians, and bicyclists.